strohs/wordle-solver-rust/README.md

 The final correctness pattern is `mwwwe`

 ### Example
-to run the solver you'll need to have installed Rust 1.59 and Cargo.
+to run the solver you'll need to have installed (at least) Rust 1.59 and Cargo.
 From the project's root directory run:

 > cargo run --release